Posterior/likelihood maximization (i.e. -log(post) and chi^2 minimization).

-BOBYQA tends to work better on Cosmological problems with the default settings.
+The default is BOBYQA, which tends to work better than scipy on Cosmological problems with default settings.

 If you use BOBYQA, please cite it as: